psychemedia/storytelling-notes/pedlar-of-swaffham.md

 " Among the estates belonging to the parish of Lambeth is a piece of land, antiently call'd Church Hopys, `[Old Vestry Book, fol.
 2-5.]` but since called Pedlar's Acre.
 For what reasons it was so call'd I cannot learn, finding no historical vouchers to justify what the writer of the New View of London says about it in page 381 ; that a Pedlar gave this acre of land, besides ye following Benefactions in money, viz. : —

-To ye Parish . . . jC^d o o
+To ye Parish . . . £6 0 0

 To ye Archbishop . .
-100 o o
+100 0 0

 To ye Rector . . .
-20 o o
+20 0 0

-To ye Clerk and Sexton each 10 o o
+To ye Clerk and Sexton each 10 0 0

 for leave (as tradition reports) to bury his dog in ye churchyard.
-So far is true, that there is a Picture of a Pedlar and his dog in painted glass in ye window over ye Pulpit ; wh suffering by the high wind was renewed at ye Parish expense in 1703 {Vestry Book, fol.
+So far is true, that there is a Picture of a Pedlar and his dog in painted glass in ye window over ye Pulpit ; wh suffering by the high wind was renewed at ye Parish expense in 1703 (*Vestry Book*, fol.
 7-19).
-There appears to have beai a like picture there in 1607 [Old Vestry Book, fol.
+There appears to have beai a like picture there in 1607 (*Old Vestry Book*, fol.
 171 — 173), tho' this Land was not then call'd by ye name of Pedlar's Acre : nor in the lease granted February 20th, 1656, The first mention of that name, as far as I can find, was in ye lease August 6th, 1690.
 And might not this story take its rise from another Benefactor? of whom we have ye following account given by Bp.
 Gibson in his Edition of Camden. * Plenry Smith was once a Silver Smith in London, but he did not follow that trade long.
 He afterwards went a begging for many years, and was commonly called Dog Smith, because he had a dog wh always followed him — when he dyed, he left a very great estate in ye hands of Trustees upon a general acct of Charity, and more particularly for Surrey — After ye Trustees had made a considerable improvement of ye estate, and purchas'd several farms, they settled sold, per annum or thereabouts upon every market-town in Surrey, or gave looold. in money upon every Parish excepting one or two they settled a yearly revenue.
-Among ye rest Lambeth has lold.' {^Camden, vol. i., p.
+Among ye rest Lambeth has lold.'
+(Camden, vol. i., p.
 393.)
 From this acct I should suspect ye picture of ye Pedlar and his Dog to have been put up in memory of Mr. Smith, and to have no relation to ye Benefactor, who gave Church Hopys ; could I acct for its being put up before his death, as it was in 1607, whereas he dyed in 1627, and was bur. at Wandsworth,— And yet such seems to have been ye Temper of ye man, yt he might do this in his own lifetime (as tradition says of the Pedlar), upon ye burial of his Dog in ye churchyard.
 He was whipt at Mitcham as a common vagrant for wh reason this parish was excluded from his Benefactions (Aubrey's History, vol. il, p.
 142).
 The Benefactor is unknown ; but it appears to have been ye estate of ye Parish befor ye year 1504, `[Old Vestry Book, fol.
 2-5]` for its Rent was then brought into the Church Account; and its Title was defended `[Old Vestry Book, fol.
 104, and 108 — no. Mr. Easton's claim was probably from a purchnse of lands, given to superstitious uses under a Statute I. Edward VI., cap.
 14, section 5 (1542), wh vested such in ye crown (Gibson, Cod.
 2nd vol., p.
 1256).
 The Court Rolls were searched and quit-rent paid for it in 1648. —Old Vestry Book, fol.
 2836.]` out of the Church Stock, agst the claim of Mr. Easton in 1581.
-It was formerly `[So called in 1623 {Old Vestry Book, fol.
+It was formerly `[So called in 1623 (Old Vestry Book, fol.
 223-6225-a), in 1629 {Old Vestry Book, fol.
-241), and in 1654 {Vestry Book, fol. i), but in ye lease February 6, 1656, it was served and inclosed as a meadow, having been an osier Hoper.
+241), and in 1654 (Vestry Book, fol. i), but in ye lease February 6, 1656, it was served and inclosed as a meadow, having been an osier Hoper.
 Thus described likewise in ye lease August 6, 1690, though it be also there called Pedlar s Acre, and as containing by estimation one acre more or less, tho' I never found it so call'd in ye Parish Acct Books till 1705.]` an osier ground, and then let at small rack rents, `[At 2s.
 8d. in 1504 (C/</ Vestry Book, fol.
 2-5) at 4s. in 1514 (fol.
 9-19), at 5s. in 1554 (fol.
 52-55) at 6s.
 8d. in 1557 (fol.
 54), at 13s.
 4d. in 1565 (fol.
 63), at ild.
 6s.
 8d. in 1581 (fol.
 106-6), and at that rent with a fine of 5old. to lien.
 Price, upon a lease of 21 years in 1620 (fol.
 212), but for 61 years commencing from Xmas, 1659, to Edw.
 Smitli, by lease dated February 24, 1656 {Vestry Book, fol.
 14 and lease), which lease came afterwards to Bernard Whalley, Esq., of Bickley, Warwickshire, in right of his wife Lucy, dr to ye said Edw.
 Smith, who surrendered it in 1690, and had 61 years added to it in a new lease granted August 6, 1690, but to commence at Xmas following, by Geo.
 Hooper, D.D., John Ac worth, Thomas Rode, and Tho.
 Walker, then Rector and Churchwardens of the Parish, upon paying a fine of 5old.
 This lease was assigned to Tho.
 Wymondegold, December 6, 1690, who paid 25old. for it to Mr. Whalley, probably in consideration of ye 30 years unexpir'd in his former lease.]` but being afterwards severed and inclosed as a meadow, long leases were granted of it, and probably with a view to building; the last whereof dated August 6, 1690, for a term of 61 years at the yearly rent of jQ^, payable quarterly."

 This account seems to contain all that is to be found about the Lambeth Pedlar and his acre.
 In 1851 Mr. John Smith asked in the pages of Willis's Current Notes (p.
 59), whether any information could be obtained which connected the pedlar with the Henry Smith mentioned above, but he obtained no reply in response to his query, and we must perforce leave the question where it is, as a local legend which has still some form of attraction in it.
 But the point to dwell upon is that the present form of the legend is no doubt fragmentary ; and the lost portion may perhajjs be yet regained.
 The cue to this lost part may be found perhaps in the more perfectly preserved legend of the Pedlar of Swaflfham.
 The representation of this worthy is carved in wood, and below him is what is commonly called a dog, though Blomefield {Hist, of Norfolk, iii.
 507) suggests it is a bear.
 At all events here is a similar picture to the Lambeth window, and to this is attached a legend of some importance.
 It would be interesting if the spoliation of the Lambeth window were made the starting-point for an inquiry, which should ultimately result in linking the legend of the Lambeth Pedlar to that class of local legends which the Swaffham Pedlar shows to be of remote antiquity.

 It is worth while turning to the legend of the Pedlar of Swaffham.
 It takes us into the archaic studies of comparative storyology.
 The earliest account of this story to be found is that by Sir Roger Twysden quoted in Blomefield's History of Norfolk (vol. vi., pp. 21 1-2 13).
 Another, and it appears an independent version, is given in the Diary of Abraham de la Pry me, published by the Surtees Society.
 At p.
 220 of this volume, under the date 10 Nov.
 1699, the following relation occurs, and we quote this because it is less generally known than that given in Blomefield, and should be compared with that version : —

-Constant tradition says that there lived in former times, in Soflfham (Swaffham), alias Sopham, in Norfolk, a certain pedlar, who dreamed that if he went to London bridge, and stood there, he should hear veryjoyfuU newse, which he at first sleighted, but afterwards, his dream being dubled and trebled upon him, he resolved to try the issue of it, and accordingly went to London, and stood on the bridge there two or three days, looking about him, but heard nothing that might yield him any comfort.
+Constant tradition says that there lived in former times, in Soffham (Swaffham), alias Sopham, in Norfolk, a certain pedlar, who dreamed that if he went to London bridge, and stood there, he should hear veryjoyfuU newse, which he at first sleighted, but afterwards, his dream being dubled and trebled upon him, he resolved to try the issue of it, and accordingly went to London, and stood on the bridge there two or three days, looking about him, but heard nothing that might yield him any comfort.
 At last it happened that a shopkeeper there, hard by, haveing noted his fruitless standing, seeing that he neither sold any wares nor asked any almes, went to him and most earnestly begged to know what he wanted there, or what his business was ; to which the pedlar honestly answered, that he had dreamed that if he came to London and stood there upon the bridge, he should hear good newse ; at which the shopkeeper laught heartily, asking him if he was such a fool as to take a journey on such a silly errand, adding, " I'll tell thee, country fellow, last night I dreamed that I was at Sopham, in Norfolk, a place utterly unknown to me, where methought behind a pedlar's house in a certain orchard, and under a great oak tree, if I digged I should find a vast treasure !
 Now think you," says he, "that I am such a fool to take such along journey upon me upon the instigation of a silly dream ?
 No, no, I'm wiser.
 Therefore, good fellow, learn witt from me. and get you home, and mind your business."
 The pedlar, observing his words, what he had say'd he dream'd and knowing they concenter'd in him, glad of such joyful newse went speedily home, and digged and found a prodigious great treasure, with which he grew exceeding rich, and Soffham (Church) being for the most part fal'n down, he set on workmen and reedifyd it most sumptuously, at his own charges ; and to this day there is his statue therein, but in stone, with his pack at his back, and his dogg at his heels ; and his memory is also preserved by the same form or picture in most of the old glass windows, taverns, and alehouses of that town unto this day.

 Now this version from Abraham de la Pryme was certainly obtained from local sources, and it shows the general popularity of the legend, together with the faithfulness of the traditional version.
 But other evidence of the traditional force of the story is to be found.
 Observing that Pryme's Diary was not printed until 1870, though certainly the MS. had been lent to antiquaries, it is rather curious that the following almost identical account is told in the St. James's Chronicle, of 28th November, 1786, which shows that the writer had obtained the legend from the same source as Abraham de la Pryme, and that the traditional form had been faithfully preserved : —